kathrynandersondata/COVID_UpcomingElection/README.md

 # COVID-19 and the Upcoming Election

-I analyzed the correlation between COVID cases and deaths in the United States and the political party affiliation of these hotspots.
+Using four unique datasets from Kaggle.com, I analyzed the association between political party and the number of COVID cases by US county.
+I also explored the hypothesis that counties experiencing upticks in COVID cases would vote a particular way in swing states by predicting using 2016 election data and comparing results to the 2020 election data.

 ## Table of Contents